How Iran Is Celebrating Eid al-Adha

-As the holiday has occurred in Iran for more than 1,000 years, eid prayers are said at local mosques across the country, where several events occur across the country.
+As the holiday has occurred in Iran for more than 1,000 years, eid prayers are said at local mosques across the country, where several events occur nationwide.

 In Tehran, several local events occur across the city, including in some places a ritual slaughter of goats and sheep in select places.
 If you are in many of the main squares, you may even see some of the ritual slaughterings of animals occur.

-Around Iran and Tehran, you find families, friends and neighbours paying visits to each other, some will also give food to their surrounding area, so if you hear a knock on the door it could be your neighbour giving food.
+Around Iran and Tehran, you find families, friends, and neighbors paying visits to each other, some will also give food to their surrounding area, so if you hear a knock on the door, it could be your neighbor giving food.

-Eid al-Adha is known by Iranians as the “Salty Eid” as many of the foods on offer are of the savoury variety.
+Eid al-Adha is known by Iranians as the “Salty Eid,” as many of the foods on offer are of the savory variety.
 Kebabs are popular foods around this time, so don’t expect a vegan dinner.
-Also, other foods including haleem, a type of rich soup made of barley and meat are popular around the time.
+Also, other foods, including haleem, a type of rich soup made of barley and meat are popular around the time.

-If you are not into the festivities, the Persian Gulf and the Caspian Sea are also popular getaway destinations where lots of fun can be had while the weather is warm.
+If you are not into religious festivities, the Persian Gulf and the Caspian Sea are also popular getaway destinations where lots of fun can be had while the weather is warm.